-The Company, the Selling Stockholders and the underwriters for the U.S. offering (the "U.S. Underwriters") named below have entered into an underwriting agreement with respect to the shares being offered in the United States.
-Subject to certain conditions, each U.S. Underwriter has severally agreed to purchase the number of shares indicated in the following table.
-Goldman, Sachs & Co. and Salomon Smith Barney Inc. are the representatives of the U.S. Underwriters.
+We, the selling stockholders and the underwriters for the U.S. offering named below have entered into an underwriting agreement with respect to the shares being offered in the United States.
+Subject to certain conditions, each U.S. underwriter has severally agreed to purchase the number of shares indicated in the following table.
+Goldman, Sachs & Co. and Salomon Smith Barney Inc. are the representatives of the U.S. underwriters.

 Underwriters Number of Shares

-Goldman, Sachs & Co

-Total